 - IPL Facial Vein Laser Treatment

-Recovery from Sclerotherapy Treatment
+Recovery From Sclerotherapy Treatment

-Typically, sclerotherapy patients report only slight discomfort after spider vein treatment, mainly mild tenderness at the injection site.
+Typically, sclerotherapy patients report only slight discomfort after the treatment, mainly mild tenderness at the injection site.
 Most patients return to normal activities immediately following treatment—although vigorous activity will be discouraged for the first few days.
 Walking is strongly encouraged as it increases the blood flow to other healthy veins and compression stockings are recommended to accelerate healing and improve the results.

-Insurance Coverage for Spider Vein Treatments
+Insurance Coverage For Spider Vein Treatments

-Depending on the severity of the spider veins multiple treatments, scheduled at least one month apart, may be necessary to achieve the desired results.
+Depending on the severity of the spider veins, multiple treatments scheduled at least one month apart, may be necessary to achieve the desired results.
 Typically three to six treatments are needed.
 While Sclerotherapy will improve the appearance of the treated spider veins, it will not prevent additional spider veins from surfacing.

 There are very few risks associated with Sclerotherapy treatment.
 Because an injection is made into the skin, redness and swelling may occur at the injection site and the risk of infection is increased.

-Microphlebectomy Varicose Vein Treatment is performed when varicose veins near the surface of the skin are too large to treat with sclerotherapy or are too small to correct with laser surgery vein treatments.
+Microphlebectomy varicose vein treatment is performed when varicose veins near the surface of the skin are too large to treat with sclerotherapy or are too small to correct with laser surgery vein treatments.